danburonline/parola-chat/doc/how-to-develop-locally.md

 GCP_CLIENTKEY=
 ```

-- `yarn install` to install all the Node dependencies
+- `yarn` to install all the Node dependencies
 - `yarn dev` to start the local development server
 - `yarn build` to compile the TypeScript code
 - `yarn start` to start the build server

 ## Client service

-- `cd /client`
+- `cd client`
-- Create a `.env.local` file and fill in these environment variables (for more information, read the [How to create and deploy a new chatbot ad](https://github.com/danburonline/parola-chat/blob/master/doc/how-to-new-ad.md.md) documentation):
+- Create a `.env.local` file and fill in these environment variables (for more information, read the [How to create and deploy a new chatbot ad](how-to-new-ad.md) documentation):

 ```txt
 FS_TOKEN=